deepdave2534/flappy-bird/README.md

 # flappy-bird
-Vibe coding flappy bird without learning pygame
+Vibe coding flappy bird without learning pygame using cursor

+It took only one prompt 😭😭